Writtle University College

-Writtle University College is a university college located in Writtle near Chelmsford, Essex.
-It was founded in 1893.
-Writtle obtained University College status in May 2016.
+Writtle University College was a university college located in Writtle near Chelmsford, Essex.
+It was founded in 1893 and obtained University College status in May 2016.

+In July 2023, Writtle University College announced a merger with Anglia Ruskin University, and completed on 29 February 2024.
+ARU Writtle is one of the campuses of the university, alongside ARU Chelmsford, ARU Cambridge, ARU Peterborough, and ARU London.

 Its countryside estate features a wide range of facilities, including a working farm, an equine centre, science laboratories, design studios, a canine therapy clinic, a specialist animal unit and sports provision including the UK's first permanent 3x3 basketball courts.